-\$1.
-Making a report pursuant to article 3 shall not constitute a violation of office confidentiality.

-§2.
-Except as provided for by canons 1390 CIC and 1452 and 1454 CCEO, prejudice, retaliation or discrimination as a consequence of having submitted a report is prohibited and may constitute the conduct referred to in article 1 §1, letter b).

-§3.
-An obligation to keep silent may not be imposed on any person with regard to the contents of his or her report.
+- §1.
+Making a report pursuant to article 3 shall not constitute a violation of office confidentiality. - §2.
+Except as provided for by canons 1390 CIC and 1452 and 1454 CCEO, prejudice, retaliation or discrimination as a consequence of having submitted a report is prohibited and may constitute the conduct referred to in article 1 §1, letter b). - §3.
+An obligation to keep silent may not be imposed on the person claiming to have suffered as a result of a delict or on the witnesses with regard to the contents of their report, without prejudice to the provisions of article 5 §2.